mattermost/mattermost-developer-documentation/site/content/internal/infrastructure/kubernetes/kubernetes-troubleshooting.md

 1. Make sure you have `kubectl` version 1.10 or later installed.
 If not, follow [these instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

-2. Use your OneLogin account to retrieve AWS Keys for the main Mattermost AWS account following [these instructions](../../onelogin-aws).
+2. Use your OneLogin account to retrieve AWS Keys for the main Mattermost AWS account following [these instructions](../../onelogin-aws) to install onelogin-aws command line application.

 Steps: